-Just inside the main door on the galley end panel are switches for the auxiliary battery step, patio light dimmer and forward ceiling lights.
+There are two main clusters of light switches.
+Just inside the main door on the galley end panel are switches for the auxiliary battery, step, patio light and forward ceiling lights.
 The forward ceiling lights must have their switches on before the remote switch on the galley end panel will control them.
-The dimmer switch controls the intensity of the dinette light.
-The battery switch is discussed in the paragraph above.
+The auxiliary battery switch connects and disconnects the batteries providing current to your interior circuit.
+Use it for short-term storage.
+If you're not going to use the motorhome for a week or more, shut the switch off.
+When using the motorhome, leave it on.